Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 Applicants for the master’s degree in clinical nutrition program apply to either the local or remote track:

-• Remote track refers to clerkships at sites greater than 100 miles from the Rutgers SHP Newark campus.
+• Remote track refers to SELs at sites greater than 100 miles from the Rutgers SHP Newark campus.
 Remote applicants must be willing to relocate for clinical clerkships in late March- through December to complete Clinical Nutrition/Dietetics Clerkships I, II and III.

 The maximum class size is 35; up to 20 students will be accepted for the local track and up to 15 students will be accepted for the remote track.